 Although the high extraction rate at the borehole location prevents efficient axial recharge at x = 0 m (i.e. only ~10% after 30 years, where a temperature difference of only ~1°C is measured between the finite and semi-infinite profiles at the mid borehole depth), the difference in the mid-borehole temperature measured at x = 4.5 m and 26.5 m in the finite and semi-infinite 3D models indicate that the axial recharge is in the range of those observed in the corresponding 73-m² and 2200-m² 1D models after 1 and 30 years of production, respectively (i.e. ~15% after one year and ~60% after 30 years, respectively).

 The early high-amplitude drawdown at x = 0 m in the 3D models suggests that most of the heat required by the BHE is mined from the area close to the borehole during the first year.
-After 30 years of production from the semi-infinite 3D model, the high amplitude of the drawdown at the borehole location (ΔT = 9.8°C) relative to the drawdown at x = 4.5 m (ΔT = 4.1°C) and x = 26.5 m (ΔT = 0.7°C) suggest the existence of a depression cone resulting from the effects of lateral discretisation.
+After 30 years of production from the semi-infinite 3D model, the high amplitude of the drawdown at the borehole location (ΔT = 9.8°C) relative to the drawdown at x = 4.5 m (ΔT = 4.1°C) and x = 26.5 m (ΔT = 0.7°C) suggests the existence of a depression cone resulting from the effects of lateral discretisation.

 Axial recharge